A Two-Stage Architecture for Differentially Private Kalman Filtering and LQG Control: Differentially Private Kalman Filtering

-We are now interested in designing the matrix $D$ in Fig.\ref{architecture}.b for the more general situation presented in Section \ref{sec:Preliminaries}.
-Consider the $n$ individual dynamics (\ref{eq:IndividualGeneral}).
-They form a global system whose dynamics can be expressed as (\ref{eq:Global}), with $A_{t}$ and $C_{t}$ block-diagonal matrices having respectively $A_{i,t}$ and $C_{i,t}$ on their diagonal, $w_{t}= \tr$ and $v_{t}= \tr$.
-Denote by $W_t = \text{diag}(W_{1,t}, \ldots, W_{n,t})$ and $V = \text{diag}(V_{1}, \ldots, V_{n})$ the covariance matrices of respectively $w_{t}$ and $v_{t}$.
-Following Fig.\ref{architecture}.b., we construct a differentially private estimate $\hat z_t$ of $z_t$ by first multiplying the global signal $y$ with a constant matrix $D= $, with $D_i \in \mathbb R^{q\times p_i}$ to be designed and $q$ to be determined.
-Then, we add white Gaussian noise $\zeta_{t}$ according to the Gaussian mechanism, in order to make the signal $s_t$ differentially private, with
+with the matrices $D_i \in \mathbb R^{q\times p_i}$, $1 \leq i \leq n$, to be designed and $q$ to be determined.
+Then, we add white Gaussian noise $\zeta$ according to the Gaussian mechanism, in order to make the signal $s$ differentially private, with